 In a cooling unit, the difference between the boiling point and superheating must be 10 Kelvin.
 Meanwhile, sub-cooling is when you cool a vapor below its condensation point.
 The temperature difference here must be 5 Kelvin.

 Subtract the evaporation temperature from the suction pipe temperature.
-That is your superheating result.
+That’s your superheating result.
 Now, subtract the discharge pipe temperature from the condensation temperature.
-That is your sub-cooling result.
+That’s your sub-cooling result.

 Superheating = Suction pipe temp. – Evaporation temp.